Jinmun-Park/bs-automation/README.md

 <p align="justify"> All excel sheet names should be stored in dictionary.
 Dictionary enables to copy and paste through loop function in each excel worksheet sequentially.
 This is a list of excel sheets need to be stored in dictionary.</p>

-* **Main** : Excel sheet where actuals from WWConsol and WSB are summarized in this tab.
+* **Main** : Excel sheet where actuals IBM PAX are summarized in this tab.
 All manual adjustment values are stored and consolidated.

 * **Bridge** : Bridge tab where manual bridging inputs are saved here.
 * **Roadmap** : Manual roadmap inputs are stored here.